Financial Document and the I-20

 U.S. government regulations require students who will hold an F-1 student visa to prove to the college that they will be financially supported while they are enrolled.
 For this purpose, you must submit the Certificate of Financial Responsibility (CFR), which is a notarized affidavit from your sponsor, and the following supporting documents:

-The notarized affidavit of support and all supporting documents must be signed and dated no more than nine months prior to your projected enrollment at Manhattan College.
+- The notarized affidavit of support and all supporting documents must be signed and dated no more than nine months before your projected enrollment at Manhattan College.

 Students currently attending school in the U.S. will need to submit copies of all previous I-20s and their completed I-20 transfer form.

 Ms. Debbi Damico

 Director, International Student and Scholar Services

 4513 Manhattan College Parkway